SEL-Columbia/modelrunner/README.md

 4. Update your config files for your primary and workers.
 See modelrunner/config.py for parameter definitions.

 5. Setup the servers via `fab -H mr@your_server setup:config_file=your_config.ini,environment=<dev|prod>` (see sample config.ini for a guide).
-Note that this step is independent of whether the server is a primary or worker server.
+    - This step is independent of whether the server is a primary or worker server.
+    - If environment is dev, then this will setup modelrunner using the source checked out on that server.
+Otherwise, it will install modelrunner from the latest modelrunner conda package.

 6. For workers, setup the model to be run via `fab -H mr@your_server setup_model:model=<model_name>`.
 Note that some models may not require this step.
 It's also recommended that only one model be run per worker.

+7.  [optional] for separate redis servers, setup via `fab -H mr@your_server setup:redis_config_file=your_redis_config.conf` (ensure that the primary and worker configs reflect the correct redis url)

-7. Start servers:
+8. Start servers:
+    1. Start redis `fab -H mr@your_redis_server start_redis`
-    1. Start a primary server via `fab -H mr@your_server start_primary:environment=<dev|prod>`
+    2. Start a primary server via `fab -H mr@your_primary_server start_primary:environment=<dev|prod>`
-    2. Start a worker for a particular model via `fab -H mr@your_server start_worker:model=<model_name>,environment=<dev|prod>` (if needed, make sure that step 6 was performed for that model on that worker server)
+    3. Start a worker for a particular model via `fab -H mr@your_worker_server start_worker:model=<model_name>,environment=<dev|prod>` (if needed, make sure that step 6 was performed for that model on that worker server)

-See fabfile.py for more automated deployment details/options.
+See fabfile.py and the devops sub-directory for more automated deployment details/options.

 For production deployments, we use [nginx](http://wiki.nginx.org) as the static file server on the primary and worker servers.
 See the sample devops/<primary|worker>.nginx config file for details.

-Redis is hosted on the primary server, so you'll want to secure access to the redis port (default 6379) and only allow requests to it from worker ip addresses.
-Using ufw for firewall protection with ports secured, this should allow redis access for the worker (to be run on primary server running Ubuntu):
+You may want to restrict access to the redis port (default 6379) and only allow requests to it from worker ip addresses.
+Using ufw for firewall protection with ports secured, this should allow redis access for the worker (to be run on redis server):

 ```
-ufw allow from <worker_ip_address> to any port 6379
+ufw allow from <node_ip_address> to any port 6379
 ```

 ### Troubleshooting